Fixed exchange rate system

 In a fixed exchange rate system, a country's central bank typically uses an open market mechanism and is committed at all times to buy and sell its currency at a fixed price in order to maintain its pegged ratio and, hence, the stable value of its currency in relation to the reference to which it is pegged.
 To maintain a desired exchange rate, the central bank, during a time of private sector net demand for the foreign currency, sells foreign currency from its reserves and buys back the domestic money.
 This creates an artificial demand for the domestic money, which increases its exchange rate value.
 Conversely, in the case of an incipient appreciation of the domestic money, the central bank buys back the foreign money and thus adds domestic money into the market, thereby maintaining market equilibrium at the intended fixed value of the exchange rate.

 In the 21st century, the currencies associated with large economies typically do not fix (peg) their exchange rates to other currencies.
 The last large economy to use a fixed exchange rate system was the People's Republic of China, which, in July 2005, adopted a slightly more flexible exchange rate system, called a managed exchange rate.
-The European Exchange Rate Mechanism is also used on a temporary basis to establish a final conversion rate against the euro from the local currencies of countries joining the Eurozone.
+The European Exchange Rate Mechanism was also used on a temporary basis to establish a final conversion rate against the euro from the local currencies of countries joining the Eurozone.